Angular-Wave/angular.ts/src/directive/if/if.md

 jQuery's `.addClass()` method, and the element is later removed.
 When `ngIf` recreates the element the added class will be lost because the original compiled state is used to regenerate the element.

-Additionally, you can provide animations via the `ngAnimate` module to animate the `enter` and `leave` effects.
+Additionally, the `enter` and `leave` animation effects can be enable for the element by setting attribute `data-animate` to `true` attribute.

 @animations
 | Animation | Occurs |